One of the easiest palms to grow in a variety of climate types would have to be the Chinese Fan palm.

 Where do I begin?

-The Chinese Fan palm is a great choice for zones 8 and above in a variety of climate types.
 They will survive temperatures down to approximately 15F and possibly lower.
 However, frond damage can be severe at these temps.

-They thrive their best in subtropical to tropical areas such as Florida, Hawaii, Bermuda and much of eastern Asia where they are native.
-They will also thrive in temperate and semi-arid climates with ample water.
+They thrive their best in subtropical to tropical areas such as Florida, Hawaii, Bermuda, and much of eastern Asia where they are native.

-In the U.S. you will find many of these palms growing successfully in parts of the southwest, the gulf coast and spreading east toward the Atlantic.
+In the U.S. you will find many of these palms growing successfully in parts of the southwest, the Gulf Coast, and spreading east toward the Atlantic.

 In moderately hot and dry landscapes, regular watering with part to full sun is best.
-Chinese fan palms will become quite drought tolerant once mature and established.
+Chinese fan palms will become quite drought-tolerant once mature and established.

 INDOOR APPLICATIONS:

-This is incredibly convenient if you live in a climate much colder than where it will normally survive outdoors year round.
+This is incredibly convenient if you live in a climate much colder than where it will normally survive outdoors year-round.

 For indoor situations, keep the palm in a bright area away from direct sunlight.

-Chinese Fan palms will tolerate a variety of soils as long as it is well draining.
+Chinese Fan palms will tolerate a variety of soils as long as it is well-draining.
 Water regularly, but allow the soil to dry out briefly before watering again.

 Keep away from drafty areas, such as heat and air vents.
 This can dry out the palm and damage the fronds.

 If humidity levels in your house are at lower levels, you can mist the fronds occasionally to keep them looking their best.
-For indoors, 50-60% is an ideal humidity range for these palms with temperatures averaging 70-80F.

 Since they are slow growing, repotting Chinese Fan palms will not be an ongoing issue.
 Overall, these palms are quite carefree for indoor use.

-GROWING AS A DIE BACK PERENNIAL:
+GROWING AS A DIE-BACK PERENNIAL:

-The Chinese Fan palm can make an ideal die back perennial when young before it develops a trunk.
+The Chinese Fan palm can make an ideal die-back perennial when young before it develops a trunk.

 There are a couple of things to consider if you want to try this method.

-When growing as a die back perennial, one thing to keep in mind is that the palm will never be able to develop a trunk.
-The fronds will need to be completely cut back and heavy mulching will be required to keep it protected from severe cold.
+When growing as a die-back perennial, one thing to keep in mind is that the palm will never be able to develop a trunk.

 In the spring, remove the mulch and the palm should start growing new fronds as the weather warms up!